neurolibre/docs.neurolibre.org/source/FULLSTACK.md

 ```

 > [!NOTE]
-> Make sure that the instance is spawned from a [Ubuntu Cloud image](https://cloud-images.ubuntu.com/) wih **generic** kernel.
+> Make sure that the instance is spawned from a [Ubuntu Cloud image](https://cloud-images.ubuntu.com/) with **generic** kernel.
 Instances spawned from a linux-kvm (Kernel-based Virtual Machine) optimized kernel will not support the installation of nfs-kernel-server due to the lack of necessary NFS drivers (nfsd).

 ###### Configure NFS Exports